 You will have a tub for the money to go into on the tuck shop stall.

-At the end of break, Sales Managers put the money into the money bags you were given during training.
-They are labelled with the days of the week.
-If you haven’t been given any, ask your fruit to suit representative for a set.
+At the end of break, Sales Managers put the money into the money bags labelled with the days of the week.

 This money needs to be put somewhere safe.
-Ask your Supervisor where to store it.
+Ask your Director or Supervisor where to store it.

 Once a week Finance Managers count the money.

 Count the money once a week so it doesn’t pile up.
-Do it out of lesson time.
+You could count it on a friday lunchtime.

 1. Seperate the coins into piles i.e all the pound coins together, all the five pences together.